TeakSlack/cpp-notes/notes/classes/Classes.md

 ## Structs

 Struct is short for structure.
 Functionally there is very little different between a struct and a class.
 All members in a struct are public by default.
-Structs remain in C++ for backwards compatability with C.
+Structs remain in C++ for backwards compatibility with C.

 How structs are used differs from coding style to coding style, there is no one right way.
 A common practice however seems to be to use them to lump together just plain old groups of data.